Bognor Regis Nursery School

 Compiled in accordance with the SEND Code of Practice 2014 section 6.79

-Aims of our provision in regards to children with special educational needs and/or disabilities
+What are the aims of our provision in regards to children with special educational needs and/or disabilities?

 The aims of our policy and practice in relation to children with special educational needs and/or disability are to: